Chef: Sous-chef

 The sous-chef de cuisine (under-chef of the kitchen) is the second-in-command and direct assistant of the chef de cuisine or head chef.
 This person may be responsible for scheduling the kitchen staff or substituting when the head chef is absent.
 Also, the sous-chef will fill in for or assist a chef de partie (line cook) when needed.
 This person is accountable for the kitchen's inventory, cleanliness, organization, and the continuing training of its entire staff.
 A sous-chef's duties can also include carrying out the head chef's directives, conducting line checks, and overseeing the timely rotation of all food products.
 Smaller operations may not have a sous-chef, while larger operations may have more than one.

 Chef de partie

 A chef de partie, also known as a "station chef" or "line cook", is in charge of a particular area of production.
 In large kitchens, each chef de partie might have several cooks or assistants.
 In most kitchens, however, the chef de partie is the only worker in that department.
 Line cooks are often divided into a hierarchy of their own, starting with "first cook", then "second cook", and so on as needed.

 Commis (chef)/Range chef

-A commis is a basic or junior chef in larger kitchens who works under a chef de partie to learn the station's or range's responsibilities and operation.
+A commis chef is a junior chef in a professional kitchen who assists with the duties and operations of a specific station while learning the role.
+In larger kitchen brigades, commis chefs may be supervised by a demi chef de partie, while in smaller brigades they may report directly to a chef de partie.
 This may be a chef who has recently completed formal culinary training or is still undergoing training.